dvrpc/crash-db/README.md

 #### Data issues

 Misc:
-  - In the Burlington 2022 Drivers table, there was a literal carriage return in the middle of line 108 (found via error message from Postgres's COPY).
-I verified it using `bat` (`bat -A Burlington2022Drivers.txt`), then opened with text editor and replaced it with a space.
+  - In the Burlington 2022 Drivers table, there was a literal carriage return in the middle of line 108 (found via error message from Postgres's COPY) (even after utf8 conversion).
+I verified it using `bat` (`bat -A Burlington2022Drivers-utf8.txt`), then opened with text editor and replaced it with a space.
-  - Unicode symbol/characters found in Burlington2022Accidents.txt, on line 3592.
-Replaced with '-'.
+  - In the Camden and Mercer 2022 Vehicles tables, blackslashes (in the vehicle description field) interrupted parsing.
+They were replaced with spaces.
   - police_station field in crash table seems to often just be the same as dept_case_number, other times it's text
+  - In the Drivers and Pedestrians tables, DOB is an empty field, having 0 characters.
+This makes all of the subsequent from/to/length values incorrect in the  corresponding table layout pdf.
+These fields were removed from our version of the table.